jithin-23/smart-contract-frameworks/foundry/FOUNDRY-ANVIL.md

 anvil
 ```

-This starts a local Ethereum node and provides 10 funded test accounts.
+This launches a local Ethereum node with 10 funded test accounts.

 ### 🔐 Available Accounts